adambard/learnxinyminutes-docs/forth.html.markdown

 \ It's important to know how forth processes instructions.
 All programming in Forth is
 \ done by manipulating what's known as the parameter stack (more commonly just referred
 \ to as "the stack").
-The stack is a typical last-in-first-out (LIFO) stack.
 Typing:
 5 2 3 56 76 23 65

-\ Means 5 gets put on the stack first, then 2, then 3, etc all the way to 65, which
-\ is now at the top of the stack.
-We can see the length and contents of the stack by
-\ passing forth the word `.s`:
+\ Makes those numbers get added to the stack, from left to right.
-.s <7> 5 2 3 56 76 23 65    \ ok
+.s    \ <7> 5 2 3 56 76 23 65 ok

 \ Forth's interpreter interprets what you type in one of two ways: as *words* (i.e. the
 \ name of subroutines) or as *numbers*.
 Words are essentially "symbols that do things".

-\ Finally, as the stack is LIFO, we obviously must use postfix notation to manipulate
+\ ------------------------------ Basic Arithmetic ------------------------------

+\ Arithmetic (in fact most words requiring data) works by manipulating data on
 \ the stack.
-This should become clear shortly.

-\ ------------------------------ Basic Arithmetic ------------------------------

-\ Lets do a simple equation: adding 5 and 4.
-In infix notation this would be 5 + 4,
-\ but as forth works in postfix (see above about stack manipulation) we input it like so:
 5 4 +    \ ok

-\ However, this alone yields "ok", yet no answer.
-Typing the word `.` will yield
-\ the result.
+\ This adds 5 and 4 to the stack and then `+` is called, which removes them and
+\ adds the result to the stack.
+We can see it with `.`:
 .    \ 9 ok

-\ This should illustrate how Forth's stack works.
-Lets do a few more arithmetic tests:
+\ A few more examples of arithmetic
 6 7 * .     \ 42 ok
 1360 23 - . \ 1337 ok
 12 12 / .   \ 1 ok